client-ts/client.ts/README.md

 If you want to handle those body beforehand, use **Hooks** to transform the request body to your liking before it gets passed to the connector.
 You can also specify a different encoder at a global, per-resource and per-route level by specifying the `encoder` and `decoder` properties.

+### Fetch
+Client.ts is built on top of the native fetch API, which is supported by all modern browsers.
+But, we do not support all options that fetch has, although we allow you to pass options that we do not support through the `additionalFetchOptions` property in a per-client, per-resource and per-route level, this means that you can add options like `credentials`, `mode`, `cache` for browser, or `idempotent`, `blocking`, `reset` for undici fetch.

+We do it this way because we want to keep the library compatible with most environments, as much as possible.
+Although, there are definitely scenarios where we cannot fulfill this compatibility, but we will try our best to make it as compatible as possible.

 ## 🔌 Hooks: Supercharge Your Workflows